JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 Unity, Unreal are the two big engines.
 Here are a few more intriguing ones:
 1. [Raylib](https://www.raylib.com/examples.html) (Straightforward C and OpenGL library with tons of language bindings and lots of capability)

+Unity Versions Installed:
+5.0.0f4
+2019.2.8f1
+Some 2018 version

 # Makefiles #
 [Super simple makefile](https://spin.atomicobject.com/2016/08/26/makefile-c-projects/)

+# Merging #

+## Windows ##
+* WinMerge (FOSS) 3 way, directories, images
+* Meld (FOSS) 3 way, directories, nice graphics to show the merges, written in python?
+The file selector boxes are unfamiliar (though not problematic in any way)   it wont let you reload the diff that you did (like when you changed something which happens a lot) instead you have to start a new diff.
+It didn't identify carriage return differences which winmerge did identify instantly.
+This could be a blessing or a curse because some people dont want those to be identified, however I didn't see that in the options for this program.